The Impact Of Mental Health On Divorce And Custody

 Protecting The Best Interests Of Your Children

 If you have children, nothing is more important than protecting their welfare.
 We work with clients to address matters related to supervised visitation, psychological evaluations and child custody modifications.
 Learn more about the counsel we provide by scheduling a free initial consultation.
-Our lawyers can be reached via our contact form to the right, or by calling our Columbus office at 614-360-2942 or our Huntington office at 304-519-4354.
+Our lawyers can be reached through a short online form, or by calling our Columbus office at 614-360-2942 or our New Albany office at 614-721-7726.